pravega/pravega/documentation/src/docs/basic-reader-and-writer.md

 ## ReaderGroup Basics

-Any Reader in Pravega belongs to some Reader Group.
-A Reader Group is a grouping of one or more Readers that consume from a Stream in parallel.
-Before we create a Reader, we need to either create a Reader Group (or be aware of the name of an existing Reader Group).
+Any Reader in Pravega belongs to some `ReaderGroup`.
+A `ReaderGroup` is a grouping of one or more Readers that consume from a Stream in parallel.
+Before we create a Reader, we need to either create a `ReaderGroup` (or be aware of the name of an existing `ReaderGroup`).
 This application only uses the basics from Reader Group.

-Reader Group objects are created from a `ReaderGroupManager` object.
+`ReaderGroup` objects are created from a `ReaderGroupManager` object.
 The `ReaderGroupManager` object, in turn, is created on a given Scope with a URI to one of the Pravega Controllers, very much like a `ClientFactory` is created.
 Note that, the `createReaderGroup()` is also in a try-with-resources statement to make sure that the `ReaderGroupManager` is properly cleaned up.
-The `ReaderGroupManager` allows a developer to create, delete and retrieve Reader Group objects using the name.
+The `ReaderGroupManager` allows a developer to create, delete and retrieve `ReaderGroup` objects using the name.

-To create a Reader Group, the developer needs a name for the Reader Group, a configuration with a set of one or more Streams to read from.
-The Reader Group's name might be meaningful to the application, like
+To create a `ReaderGroup`, the developer needs a name for the Reader Group, a configuration with a set of one or more Streams to read from.
+The Reader Group's name (alphanumeric) might be meaningful to the application, like
 "WebClickStreamReaders".
-In our example ```UUID.randomUUID().toString().replace("-", "")``` we have a simple UUID as the name (*note the modification of the UUID string to remove the "-" character because Reader Group names can only have letters and numbers*).
 In cases where we require multiple Readers reading in parallel and each Reader in a separate process, it is helpful to have a human readable name for the Reader Group.
 In this example, we have one Reader, reading in isolation, so a UUID is a safe way to name the Reader Group.
 The Reader Group is created via the `ReaderGroupManager` and since the `ReaderGroupManager` is created within the